Emma Keenan: Accredited Practising Dietitian (APD)

 • Sour lollies

-• Anything fake grape flavoured
+• Anything artificial grape flavoured

 • Pickles, cheese, kewpie on toast